 Saarinen House is Eliel Saarinen’s Art Deco masterwork and the jewel of Cranbrook's architectural treasures.
 Designed in the late 1920s and located at the heart of Cranbrook Academy of Art, from 1930 through 1950 Saarinen House served as the home and studio of the Finnish-American designer Eliel Saarinen—Cranbrook’s first resident architect and the Art Academy’s first president and the head of the Architecture Department—and Loja Saarinen—the Academy’s first head of the Weaving Department.
 The extraordinary interior, now impeccably restored, features Saarinen’s original furnishings, including Eliel’s delicately veneered furniture and Loja’s sumptuous textiles, as well as early furniture designs by their son, Eero Saarinen.

 Staff-guided public tours of Saarinen House depart from the front desk of Cranbrook Art Museum, where tickets may be purchased on tour days.
-Public tours are scheduled May 11 through November 25, 2018 at 2:00pm on Fridays and Saturdays, and at 1:00pm and 3:00pm on Sundays.
+Public tours are scheduled May 11 through November 25, 2018, at 2:00pm on Fridays and Saturdays, and at 1:00pm and 3:00pm on Sundays.
 Tours are limited to 12 guests.
-Reservations are strongly encouraged to ensure tour availability.

 The tours are approximately 75 minutes in length and include stairs and two ten-minute walks on Cranbrook’s campus.
 Tours take place rain or shine.
 To protect the carpeting and flooring in Saarinen House, you will be asked to remove your shoes and wear booties, which will be provided.